Master of Education (MEd)

 - A personal statement

-- An interview arranged by the department
+- Interview arranged by the department (if necessary)

 - All applicants who did not complete an undergraduate or graduate degree at an accredited institution of higher education in the United States that are reflective of the language skills that teachers need: are required to provide minimum scaled scores on the Test of English as a Foreign Language internet-based (TOEFL iBT) of 24 for speaking, 22 for listening, 22 for reading and 21 for writing (TAC 230.11).